mycoria/web/docs/concept.md

 ## Inspirations

-The concepts behind Mycoria are inspired by previous work on the [Safing Privacy Network](https://github.com/safing/spn) as well as the [cjdns](https://github.com/cjdelisle/cjdns/) network.
+The concepts behind Mycoria are inspired by previous work on the [Safing Privacy Network](https://github.com/safing/spn) as well as from the [cjdns](https://github.com/cjdelisle/cjdns/) network.